andy-maier/pytest-easy-server/docs/usage.rst

 Supported environments
 ----------------------

-pytest-easy-server is supported in these environments:
+The **pytest-easy-server** package is supported in these environments:

-* Operating Systems: Linux, Windows (native, and with UNIX-like environments), macOS/OS-X
+* Operating Systems: Linux, macOS / OS-X, native Windows, Linux subsystem in Windows, UNIX-like environments in Windows.

 * Python: 2.7, 3.4, and higher